stnolting/neorv32/sw/example/floating_point_test/README.md

 float riscv_intrinsic_fadds(float rs1, float rs2)
 ```

-The pure-software emulation instruction, which uses the standard builtin functions to execute all floating-point operations, is available via wrapper function.
+The pure-software emulation instruction, which uses the standard built-in functions to execute all floating-point operations, is available via wrapper function.
 The
 emulation function for the `FADD.S` instruction is:

 ```c